Benzion Netanyahu: Academic career

 Netanyahu was a member of the American Academy for Jewish Research, the Institute for Advanced Religious Studies and the American Zionist Emergency Council.
-In the 1960s, Netanyahu contributed to two more major reference books in English: the “Encyclopedia Judaica” and “The World History of the Jewish People.”
+In the 1960s, he contributed to two more major reference books in English: the "Encyclopedia Judaica" and "The World History of the Jewish People."

 Awarded Doctorate Honoris Causa by the University of Valladolid (Spain) in 2001.

 Death

-Netanyahu died on the morning of April 30, 2012, in his Jerusalem home at the age of 102.
-He was survived by two of his three sons, seven grandchildren and twelve great-grandchildren.
+Netanyahu died on April 30, 2012, in his Jerusalem home, at the age of 102.
+He was survived by two of his sons, seven grandchildren and 12 great-grandchildren.

+In popular culture

+Netanyahu and his family are portrayed in Joshua Cohen's novel The Netanyahus: An Account of a Minor and Ultimately Even Negligible Episode in the History of a Very Famous Family (New York Review Books, 2021), set in upstate New York in 1959–60.
+The novel won the Pulitzer Prize for Fiction in 2022.